gheorghina/gheorghina.github.io/_posts/2018-11-24-ansible-vagrant-setup-on-windows.markdown

      Therefore, start the `cmd` under `admin` rights and navigate to `d:\vagrant\demo` path where the `vagrantfile` can be found

-     For creating the first machine, execute
+     For creating the first machine, execute:

      ```
      $ vagrant up
      ```

-     For creating the second machine, execute
+     For creating the second machine, execute:

      ```